-Our earlier article on how to pitch big new clients touched on the importance of a good elevator pitch, and how this 30 - 60 seconds of info can mean the difference between success and failure.
+How to pitch big new clients touched on the importance of a good elevator pitch and how 30 - 60 seconds can mean the difference between success and failure.

 I wanted to follow this up by showing how real-life entrepreneurs and startups used their own, unique elevator pitches to win new business or capture valuable publicity.